 Who needs pasta?
-This rich and flavorful spaghetti squash with meat sauce tastes as if you’ve been slaving on it for hours, but it’s ready in less than an hour.
+This rich and flavorful spaghetti squash with meat sauce tastes as if you've been cooking it for hours, but it's ready in less than an hour.

 Spaghetti squash: I use a small 2-lb. squash in this recipe.